 MyCompany and Northwest both have excellent track records, but each service shows that track record in slightly different ways.
 Here’s how the two stack up:

-- Years in business: Northwest is one of the oldest formation services; they joined the market in 1998.
+- Years in business: Northwest is one of the oldest online business formation services; they joined the market in 1998.

 - Businesses formed: Northwest boasts more than 2 million businesses formed.